ismms-himc/cellranger-aws-pipeline-docs/README.md

 The following AWS CLI commands can be used to create and update the cloudformation stack on AWS.
 Nick has already done this so this is optional.

 ### Create the `cellranger-job` stack
-Creat the stack using the `cf_cellranger.json` cloudformation:
+Create the stack using the `cf_cellranger.json` cloudformation:

 `$ aws cloudformation create-stack --template-body file://cf_cellranger.json --stack-name cellranger-job --capabilities CAPABILITY_NAMED_IAM --profile himc`